ralexandre11/assembleia-api/README.md

 		  "description": "string",
 		}

-* PUT (/member/{id}) - Open the agenda session, if the expiration date was informed empty(""), it will be added 01 minute.
+* PUT (/agenda/{id}) - Open the agenda session, if the expiration date was informed empty(""), it will be added 01 minute.

 		{
-		  "expiration": "2021-03-01 15:00:00",
+		  "expiration": "Date Format String",
 		}
+		(Ex: "2021-03-01 15:00:00")

 ### Using the end points: "/vote/"

-* POST (/vote) - Register the member vote
+* POST (/vote) - Validate and Register a member vote

 		{
+		    "idAgenda": 1,
-		  "description": "string",
+		    "cpf": "string",
+		    "voteValue": "NAO"
 		}

-* PUT (/member/{id}) - Open the agenda session, if the expiration date was informed empty(""), it will be added 01 minute.

-		{
-		  "expiration": "2021-03-01 15:00:00",
-		}
+* GET (/vote/{id}/result) - Show the result of votes.

 ## How to develop